 Applicants must be in the top 10 percent of the graduating senior class (at the time of application).
 The final qualification and the emphasis of the competitive application will be the quality of the written proposal for the year of postgraduate international study.

-The selection committee for the Smith Scholarship will consist of the Graduate Fellowships Committee and the director of fellowships.
-The deadline for arrival of the written application and accompanying materials is the last Friday in January, by noon, at the Office of Fellowships.
+The selection committee for the Smith Scholarship will consist of the Graduate Fellowships Committee.
+The deadline for arrival of the written application and accompanying materials is the last Friday in January, by noon, to the Fellowships and Scholarships Program, Center for Career Development.
 Interviews will be scheduled immediately after that date.
 The Smith Scholarship may not be deferred.
 The committee will designate an alternative recipient who will receive the Scholarship if the winner cannot accept the award for any reason.

 2015 - Aric Reviere (Courtauld Institute of Art, London)

 2014 - Sarah Gustafson (University College London & Queen Mary University London)

 2013 - Chadwick Harper (Trinity College Dublin, Ireland)

 2012 - Anna Van Hollen (London School of Economics)

 2007 - Nelon Bryant Kirkland (University College London)

 2005 - Adam Gerstenmier (London School of Economics)